molit123/cse15l-lab-reports/lab-report-1-week-2.md

 * In order to conect to a remote computer, we need to first look-up the login information.
 To find your CSE 15L course-specific account, visit the website [here](https://sdacs.ucsd.edu/~icc/index.php).

-* If you are on Windows, before starting the following step, make sure to install OpenSSH.
+* If you are on Windows, before starting the following step, make sure to install [OpenSSH](https://www.openssh.com/).
 Enter the following command into the VSCode terminal to begin connecting (open the terminal by clicking Terminal > New Terminal):

-  `$ ssh cs15lwi22zz@ieng6.ucsd.edu`
+  `$ ssh cs15lwi22xyz@ieng6.ucsd.edu`

-  **Replace "zz" with your course-specific username**
+  **Replace "xyz" with your course-specific username**

     `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227) can't be established.
     RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.